anande/GitOps/argo/README.md

 ```

 #### NOTE:
-`If you are adding a gitea instance running inside another k3d cluster, but running on the same underlying baremetal node(laptop), you can add the repo using the link like: http://k3d-gitea-cluster-server-0:31002/gitea_admin/testing.git`
+If you are adding a gitea instance running inside another k3d cluster, but running on the same underlying baremetal node(laptop),
+you can add the repo using the link like: [http://k3d-gitea-cluster-server-0:31002/gitea_admin/testing.git](http://k3d-gitea-cluster-server-0:31002/gitea_admin/testing.git) where:

+- `http` : Even if gitea uses self-signed certs, argocd connects over http
+- `k3d-gitea-cluster-server-0` : name of the docker container (can be seen using "docker ps")
+- `31002` : Default port
+- `gitea-admin` : name of the gitea admin user
+- `testing.git` : name of the gitea repository

 ### From CLI: